Enter RCM LLC Terms of Service

 - Enter network identification number.

-15. ACCEPTABLE USE
+13. ACCEPTABLE USE

 You agree that you will not use the Services to violate any law, contract, or third-party right, and that we, and our officers, directors and employees (“Company Parties”) are not liable for your conduct in using our Services.
 Without limiting the generality of the foregoing, you agree that use of our Services in connection with any transaction involving illegal products or services is prohibited.
-You further agree not to:

-17. COPYRIGHTS AND OTHER INTELLECTUAL PROPERTY RIGHTS
+15. COPYRIGHTS AND OTHER INTELLECTUAL PROPERTY RIGHTS